Is it time to upgrade your old Reformer for the new revolutionary Aeropilates Reformer?

 When we developed the idea of adding a vertical trampoline to a reformer we had no idea how profoundly supine jumping would revolutionize the world of fitness.

-I’m sure you know that we should perform cardiovascular exercise at least 3 times a week for 20 minutes to prevent heart disease but I am certain that many of you have not been able to find a way to increase your heart rate safely without impact on your knees, without pounding the pavement or having to get wet and chlorinated in a pool or sweaty on someone else’s used treadmill or elliptical!
+We should perform cardiovascular exercise at least 3 times a week for 20 minutes to prevent heart disease.
+However, it is difficult to find a way to increase your heart rate safely without impact on your knees, without pounding the pavement or having to get wet and chlorinated in a pool or sweaty on someone else’s used treadmill or elliptical!

-Our latest clinical study including Aeropilates rebounding proved far superior cardiovascular health: a 2lb a week weight loss, marked decrease in hip to waist ratio, lower blood pressure, improved endurance and a remarkable reduction in stress.
+Our latest clinical study proved AeroPilates rebounding to be far superior cardiovascular health: a 2lb a week weight loss, marked decrease in hip to waist ratio, lower blood pressure, improved endurance and a remarkable reduction in stress.

 When you first begin Aeropilates cardio rebounding you might experience some tension on your lower back.
 This indicates that your abdominal muscles, which are needed to hold your legs in the air while jumping, are weak.

-But have no fear there are a couple of easy solutions and you will be amazed at how quickly these muscles strengthen to affect all aspects of old lower back weakness and incorrect movement.
+But have no fear.
+There are a couple of easy solutions and you will be amazed at how quickly your core muscles strengthen to affect all aspects of lower back weakness and incorrect movement.

-To begin I suggest that you build up to a workout with the following sequence:
+To begin we suggest that you build up to a workout with the following sequence:

 Most people have some kind of physical pain from years of incorrect movement, over zealous exercising and compounded injury.
 Joseph Pilates understood the negative effects of repetitive stress and touted the benefits of training the body as one integrated unit, in a symmetrically balanced way, on your back, on a machine that supports all structural weaknesses and challenges specific areas to simultaneously stretch and strengthen.